-Individual: Individual professional development includes internal and external, subject or skill specific training.
-Teachers will receive coaching and specific support for any areas that can use improvement.
-For new teachers, mentors, in addition to the instructional coach, will provide valuable development in the form of frequent feedback and support.
-Instructional observations coupled with feedback from the administration and the instructional coach, will provide further valuable professional development for the RA staff.
+Individual professional development includes Individual: internal and external, subject or skill specific training.
+Teachers will re coaching and specific support for any areas that can use improvement.
+Teachers will receive For new teachers, mentors, in addition to the instructional coach, will provide valuable development in the form of frequent feedback and support.
+Instructional observations coupled with feedback from the administration and instructional coach, will provide further valuable the professional development for the RA staff.